CristinaPlesa/neighborhood/README.md

   * Expected Output:

 * Test: It should take a users input and loop through the number displayed in the form of an array.
   * Code:
   * Expected Output:

-* Test: It should return an array with "Hello!
-This is the start!" string if number 0 is inputted.
-  * Code:
-  * Expected Output: